speedy005/Foreca/README.md

    ```
    (change the servers if needed, e.g. `map-us.foreca.com` for US maps)

-An example file `api_config.txt.example` is created automatically if the main file does not exist.
+An example file `api_config.txt.example` is created automatically if the master file does not exist.

 **Note:** without these credentials, the plugin still works perfectly using public data.

 ## Using the Plugin

-### Main Screen
+### master Screen
-Upon startup, the main screen displays:
+Upon startup, the master screen displays:
 - City, date and day name
 - Current weather (icon, temperature, description)
 - Extended details (feels like, dew point, wind, gusts, rain, humidity, pressure, UV, AQI, probability, update time)